-A boolean value is a member of the type Boolean and is one of two unique values, true and false.
+A boolean value is a primitive value that is a member of the type Boolean and is one of two unique values, true and false.

 4.3.14 Boolean Type

 The type Boolean represents a logical entity and consists of exactly two unique values.
 One is called true and the other is called false.